Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Conclusion

-We expect that ML-based ice detection itself could still be further improved with additional training data.
-I.e., pixel-accurate annotations during transition dates, as well as for more winters and a wider variety of lakes.
+Our approach is generic and easy to apply to other sensors beyond MODIS and VIIRS (given training data).
+Importantly, the VIIRS sensor is projected to ensure continuity well into the future, opening up the possibility to establish an even longer time series.
+One solution for the cloud issues of optical satellites is to complement/replace them with radar observations, e.g., Sentinel-1 SAR.
+We have done preliminary research in this direction~\citep{tom_aguilar_2020}.
+SAR-optical data fusion holds great promise, particularly in view of the GCOS requirement to monitor lake ice at daily temporal resolution.
+We expect that machine learning-based ice detection itself could be further improved with pixel-accurate annotations during transition dates, as well as for more winters and a wider variety of lakes.
 Unfortunately, gathering such data is not only a considerable, tedious effort, but also poses its own challenges.
 In most locations and for older data, no corresponding webcam data (or similar regular photography) is available; even when available, its coverage is almost invariably incomplete; and even with usable webcam and satellite imagery, manual annotation is not trivial and prone to mistakes exactly in the situations that are most critical also for computational analysis (such as thin, black ice).
-We speculate that, given the enormous archive of unlabelled satellite data, approaches such as unsupervised, semi-supervised or active ML may be applicable and could improve the detector.
+We speculate that, given the enormous archive of unlabelled satellite data, approaches such as unsupervised, semi-supervised or active learning may be applicable and could improve the lake ice detector.

-Yet another interesting research direction is to close the gap between knowledge-driven, model-based top-down models of lake ice formation and data-driven, bottom-up machine intelligence.
-Introducing expert knowledge about ice formation and associated physical constraints into ML models could also reduce the need for training data, and get the best of both worlds in terms of accuracy as well as interpretability of the model.
-How to best bridge the gap between statistical ML models and physical process models is an open question and an active research direction in the Earth sciences and beyond.